zhangshuyun/gitaly/doc/hooks.md

   quarantine directory using the repository's alternative object directory fields so that any subsequent RPC calls that check the change can access those objects.
-When the access checks succeed, any existing custom pre-receive hooks installed by the admin are executed.
+When the access checks succeed, any existing custom pre-receive hooks installed by the administrator are executed.
 - `update`: The update hook runs after the pre-receive hook at the point where objects from the object quarantine directory have already been migrated into the main repository.
 This hook only executes custom hooks installed by the